 What treatments are available for Parkinson’s disease?

-There are many different therapy options available for people with Parkinson’s disease.
+Unfortunately, there is currently no cure available for Parkinson’s disease.
+However, there are many different therapy options available for people with Parkinson’s disease which.
 The goal of Parkinson’s disease therapy is to maximise the amount of time that symptoms are controlled.

 Every person with Parkinson’s disease has a different experience and treatment regimens typically need to adapt over time as symptoms change.
 Treatments can include medications and surgical therapy, as well as lifestyle modifications.